wushilin/stream/README.md

 ## Usage

 ### Stream API
+What is a stream?
+Stream is a concept of collection of items, from various sources.
 #### Creating Stream
 There are couple of ways of creating streams.
 Please read throught code below.
 ```go